learn-co-curriculum/rack-dynamic-web-apps/README.md

 new line.
 Kill your running server with CTRL-C and re-run it and refresh your browser.
 Feel free to cheat a bit and change the random numbers to just be between one and two.
 That way you can test that both work.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rack-dynamic-web-apps' title='Dynamic Web Apps with Rack'>Dynamic Web Apps with Rack</a> on Learn.co and start learning to code for free.</p>